juliajessica/internship-prep/README.md

 * Add Doctor Search as a project on my Linkedin
 * Add screen shots to Doctor Search README Repo
 * Push Doctor Search project to GH-pages
-* add three projects to linkedin account
+* Add three projects to linkedin account
 * Wolf ceramics - update imgs in readme and push to ghpages
-* delete old github repositories
+* Delete old github repositories
-* look for a portfolio template
+* Look for a portfolio template
-* work on making improvements to resume in indesign
+* Work on making improvements to resume in indesign
-* submit resume to epicenter
+* Submit resume to epicenter
+* Start portfolio
-* start portfolio
+* Add experience and skills section in portfolio

 ## <span style="color:#74875d;">Known Bugs</span>